The Discrepancy Attack on Polyshard-ed Blockchains: Introduction

 In this paper, we introduce a fundamental attack on Polyshard that undermines its security.
 The attack is based on an adversarial behavior in the system that is unobserved in \cite{li2020polyshard}.
 In essence, the adversarial nodes can take the control of a few shards and transmit inconsistent blocks to different nodes.
 The heavy load of communication does not allow nodes to resolve the inconsistencies.
 These inconsistent versions make the set of equations used for decoding inconsistent.
-We prove that this inconsistency cannot be resolved by linear decoding, unless the number of nodes $N$ grows linear with $v^{\beta}$, where $\beta$ is the number of shards compromised by adversaries and $v$ is the number of the inconsistent versions that a compromised shard can produce.
-This prevents the system from tolerating $\mathcal{O}(N)$ adversaries.
+We prove that this inconsistency cannot be resolved by linear decoding, unless the number of nodes $N$ grows at least linear with $K^{\frac{d}{2}}$, where $K$ is the number of shards and $d$ is the degree of the verification function of the blockchain system.
+This prevents the system from tolerating $O(N)$ adversaries.
 The general discrepancy attack that results from some malicious nodes distributing inconsistent data, can happen in many systems and is not limited to blockchains.
 We have studied the fundamental problem of distributed encoding in \cite{abadi2020fundamental}.

-In the following, first we summarize Polyshard in Section \ref{summary of polyshard}.
+In the following, first, we summarize Polyshard in Section \ref{summary of polyshard}.
 Then, we explain the attack in Section \ref{attack section}, and analyze it in Section \ref{attack analysis section}.